errose28/DotfilesLibrary/README.md

         - Defaults to empty.
     - mode
         - How linking conflicts should be handled.
-        - skip, replace, backup
+        - skip, replace, backup, interactive
         - defaults to skip.
+        - In interactive, asks skip, backup, or replace for each conflict.
     - verbose
         - Print all actions to stdout, and log them to robot.
             - Need to figure out how to log to robot from within library.
         - Everything is logged anyways, only when verbose is on is that content alo printed.
         - Defaults to off.

-- Library is unit tested.

 ## Robot Library